 The year ended with strong performance in risk assets, capping off a remarkable turnaround from the first quarter.
-US Treasury yields sold off on the back off the US election outcome and positive vaccine news, while government bond yields were rangebound in other areas such as the UK, Germany and Japan.
+US Treasury yields sold off on the back of the US election outcome and positive vaccine news, while government bond yields were range-bound in other areas such as the UK, Germany and Japan.